imagej/imagej.github.io/pages/Principles.md

 ![Original (8-bit colormap)](Mandrill-orig.png
 "Original (8-bit colormap)")![Hue of the original
-image](Mandrill-hue-png.png "Hue of the original image")![Hue of the JPEG image (default ImageJ settings)](Mandrill-hue-jpg.png "Hue of the JPEG image (default ImageJ settings)")
+image](/images/pages/Mandrill-hue-png.png "Hue of the original image")"![Hue of the JPEG image (default ImageJ settings)](Mandrill-hue-jpg.png "Hue of the JPEG image (default ImageJ settings)")